Cheap call to India

 1 1 .
 2 0 0 0

-Let's take it back to day one, how did you start off 57th, how did you all meet up, and what made you do it?
+The 57th Dynasty hip hop Let's take it back to day one, how did you start off 57th, how did you all meet up, and what made you do it?

 The story began before 57th - really, you need to go back to the 80s to get a true understanding of how the whole thing could come together.
 England, at street level, was run by reggae.
 There was a decent reggae industry where man could record and put out tune and make a change.
 You had groups like Aswad, Steel Pulse, who put England on the map in terms of street/black music.
 You had a thriving sound system scene, lead by sounds like Sir Coxsone, Saxon Studio and regular visits by Jamaican (and later) American sounds.
 All 8 members of the (future) Dynasty grew through this time: some were involved in what was going on, some were too young but were still influenced by it.